-- completed secondary studies equivalent to Queensland Year 12 with a score comparable to the ATAR or Queensland Year 12 Rank (prior to 2020) specified for your program - satisfied individual program requirements (e.g. specific subject prerequisites, auditions or interviews) - satisfied UQ's English language proficiency requirements.
+- completed secondary studies equivalent to Queensland Year 12 with a score comparable to the ATAR specified for your program - satisfied individual program requirements (e.g. specific subject prerequisites, auditions or interviews) - satisfied UQ's English language proficiency requirements.

-If you do not meet these criteria, you might consider taking a foundation program bridging course or English language pathway offered by UQ College.
+If you do not meet these criteria, you might consider taking a foundation program, bridging course or English language pathway offered by UQ College.